FernandoMeri/TryHackMe-CyberSecurity101/README.md

 This first module lays the foundations of cryptography, introducing its terms, its importance in digital security, a historical example (Caesar), types of encryption, and fundamental mathematical operations (XOR and modulo).
 This knowledge will be essential for understanding more advanced algorithms in the following modules.

+## Module Completed: Public Key Cryptography Basics ##
+Completion Date: [2025/09/29]
+Module Objective: Understand and apply fundamental asymmetric cryptography concepts including RSA, Diffie-Hellman, SSH, digital signatures, and PGP/GPG for secure communications.

+📚 What I Learned / Skills Acquired
+This module demystified public key cryptography, transforming abstract mathematical concepts into practical tools for secure digital communication and identity verification.

+1. Common Use of Asymmetric Encryption
+Core Concept: Leveraging the slowness of asymmetric encryption to securely exchange symmetric keys

+Practical Application: Using asymmetric crypto once to establish a shared secret, then switching to fast symmetric encryption for bulk data transfer

+Key Insight: Asymmetric = secure key exchange, Symmetric = efficient data encryption

+2. RSA (Rivest-Shamir-Adleman)
+Mathematical Foundation: Security relies on the computational difficulty of factoring large prime numbers

+Key Generation Process: Mastered the steps: prime selection (p, q), modulus calculation (n = p×q), Euler's totient (φ(n)), and exponent selection (e, d)

+Practical Computation: Learned to perform modular exponentiation for encryption/decryption

+CTF Relevance: Recognized RSA as a frequent CTF challenge requiring manipulation of variables (p, q, n, e, d, m, c)

+3. Diffie-Hellman Key Exchange
+Elegant Solution: Enables two parties to establish a shared secret over an insecure channel without prior secrets

+Mathematical Execution: Understood the modular arithmetic behind public value exchange (g^a mod p, g^b mod p) and shared secret derivation

+Real-world Integration: Recognized its combination with RSA for comprehensive security (DH for key agreement, RSA for authentication)

+4. SSH (Secure Shell)
+Dual Authentication: Comprehended the two-way verification process: client verifies server identity, then server authenticates client

+Key-based Authentication: Mastered SSH key generation (ssh-keygen), algorithm selection (ed25519, RSA), and proper key management

+Security Practices: Understood critical safeguards: never share private keys, use passphrases, set correct file permissions (600)

+Penetration Testing Utility: Learned to use SSH keys for upgrading reverse shells to stable, fully-functional terminals

+5. Digital Signatures and Certificates
+Identity Assurance: Understood how digital signatures verify message authenticity and integrity

+Non-repudiation: Recognized how signatures prevent senders from denying message authorship

+Certificate Authority Role: Comprehended the trust hierarchy in PKI (Public Key Infrastructure)

+6. PGP and GPG
+Email Security: Learned to use GPG for encrypting emails and files, and creating digital signatures

+Key Management: Mastered GPG key generation with modern algorithms (ECC/Curve25519), expiration settings, and backup procedures

+Practical Operations: Understood the workflow of public key distribution for encryption and private key usage for decryption

+CTF Applications: Recognized GPG decryption as common challenge, with gpg2john for passphrase recovery attempts

+🛠️ Practical Conclusion
+Public key cryptography is the foundation of modern secure communications.
+The key realization from this module is that each algorithm serves specific purposes: RSA for encryption and signatures, Diffie-Hellman for secure key establishment, and practical implementations like SSH and GPG for real-world security applications.

+The mathematical concepts, while initially abstract, become manageable through systematic approaches to modular arithmetic and understanding the "why" behind each operation.
+The transition from theoretical cryptography to practical implementation in tools like SSH and GPG demonstrates how these concepts protect everyday digital interactions.

+Key Skill Acquired: Ability to select and implement appropriate asymmetric cryptography solutions based on specific security requirements, whether for secure shell access, encrypted email, or establishing confidential communications channels.